 - Indicate exactly what you did.
 Show the exact commands (don't merely describe them in words).
-Don't skip any steps. - Include all files that are necessary to reproduce the problem.
+Don't skip any steps. - Add '-verbose' to the javac options.
+This causes the compiler to output a lot of debugging information. - Include all files that are necessary to reproduce the problem.
 This includes every file that is used by any of the commands you reported, and possibly other files as well. - Indicate exactly what the result was (don't merely describe it in words).
 Also indicate what you expected the result to be remember, a bug is a difference between desired and actual outcomes. - Indicate which version of the JSR 308 compiler and Checker Framework you are using.
 You can determine the compiler version by running javac -version.